komali2/blog/content/posts/my-new-life-stack/index.md

 healthcare system, decent public transit, and is highly politically engaged.
 When I first came to Taiwan, the Sunflower Protests happened, an extraordinary form of direct engagement by the population, and last year this happened again with the Bluebird Protests.
-Taiwan is one of the few countries on Earth that I maintain political optimism for for this next cycle of global fascism.
+Taiwan is one of the few countries on Earth for which I maintain political optimism through this next cycle of global fascism.

 I've [written a lot about Taiwan](/tags/taiwan/).